 Unlike THC, products containing primarily CBD do not have the same risks of toxicity or overdose.
 High CBD/low THC products can be made from either hemp or marijuana.
 Legally speaking, hemp is cannabis that contains less than 0.3% THC – anything over 0.3% is defined as marijuana.
 CBD dominant medicines are safe, effective, and when derived from hemp are completely legal in all 50 states without a prescription.

 The CBD in hemp no different from the compound found in marijuana.
 As with any natural medicine, the plant of origin and the methods of manufacture are critical to efficacy and safety.
 Historically, hemp came from “industrial” sources where plant genetics were focused more on fiber production rather than high-quality CBD.
 Today, however, there are hemp producers growing plants specifically for CBD and using safe methods such as CO2 extraction to produce higher quality medicine.

 While there are uses for medical cannabis that do require the use of THC, CBD based products are highly effective for a wide variety of conditions affecting dogs and cats and an equally wide margin of safety.
 Some of the most common conditions treated are:

 - CBD also has documented anti-cancer effects

-For pet owners who live in states without medical or recreational marijuana laws, access to products and/or veterinary guidance may be difficult to come by.
-In these cases, an excellent place to start is with products made from high quality hemp.
-Hemp based CBD products have the advantage of being legal to sell over the counter in all states and are safe as they contain very little THC.
-Thus, your pet can still benefit from CBD therapy no matter where you live.
+Access to products and/or veterinary guidance can be hard to come by for pet owners who live in places without medical or recreational marijuana laws.
+In these cases, an excellent place to start is with products made from high-quality hemp.
+Hemp-based CBD products have the advantage of being legal to sell over the counter in all states and are safe as they contain very small amounts of THC.
+Fortunately, no matter where you live, your pet can still benefit from CBD therapy.